-Theft, fraud, bribery and corruption, dishonesty, unsafe working practices, bullying, victimisation, harassment (racial, sexual or religious) or other breaches of this Code.
+Theft, fraud, bribery and corruption, unsafe working practices, bullying, victimisation, harassment in any form and conduct likely to damage Videndum's business and its reputation or other breaches of our internal policies and procedures (including this Code) or failure to comply with any legal obligation or regulatory requirement.

-Investigations of reports through EXPOLINK will be confidential and results reported only to the appropriate senior management and, if appropriate, Vitec's Board of Directors, but if a report results in criminal investigation that anonymity cannot be guaranteed.
-Vitec's Board of Directors assures you that all reports to EXPOLINK made in good faith which are genuine and not malicious in nature will not result in an employee or third party being subject to recriminations or disciplinary action.
-Any form of retaliation against a whistleblower will not be tolerated by the Company.
+Investigations of reports through NAVEX will be confidential and results will be reported only to the appropriate senior management and, if appropriate, Videndum's Board of Directors.
+However, if a report results in criminal investigation, that anonymity cannot be guaranteed.
+Videndum's Board of Directors assures you that all reports to NAVEX made - in the reasonable belief of the employee or the third party - in the public interest, will not result in an employee or third party being subject to recriminations or disciplinary action.
+Any form of retaliation against a whistleblower who raises a genuine concern will not be tolerated by Videndum, even if the concern turns out to be mistaken.

-Anyone may report a breach of the Code to Vitec via EXPOLINK using the following numbers:
+Anyone may report a breach of the Code to Videndum via NAVEX using the following numbers: